 - Then again, considering how much crap Neverwinter is generally involved in: If you were the ruler of that city, would you leave your bedroom without your pauldrons?
 He was attacked in his own throne room last game.
 Now he's just Crazy-Prepared.
 And it comes in handy when he is again attacked in his own throne room.

 - Special mention goes to Punk.
-In both his Battle Network appearances and his place in the older Mega Man games his shoulder pads were shells that could enclose his entire body.
-A similar design is used by Shield Sheldon from the Mega Man X series.
+In both his Battle Network appearances and his place in the older Mega Man (Classic) games his shoulder pads were shells that could enclose his entire body.
+A similar design is used by Shield Sheldon from Mega Man X6.
 In both cases the shoulders are used for protection and performing special attacks so they're not exactly superfluous.

 - Mega Man Geo-Omega from Mega Man Star Force.

-- In the sixth Mega Man game Rush can turn into a huge pair of shoulder pads that turn Mega Man into Power Mega Man.
+- In Mega Man 6 Rush can turn into a huge pair of shoulder pads that turn Mega Man into Power Mega Man.

 - Some mid-game enemy Elite Mooks in Blood Omen 2: Legacy of Kain had truly epicly sized shoulderpads.
 Those actually served a purpose, making the wearers immune to instakill decapitation attacks.
 Incidentally, they were the only enemies to carry weapons capable of decapitation...